mcgunit/sequencePredictor/README.md

 09. The most likely set of numbers is: [18, 25, 29, 32, 37, 42, 30]
 10. The most likely set of numbers is: [18, 26, 30, 33, 38, 42, 30]
 ```

+## LotteryAi

+LotteryAi is a lottery prediction artificial intelligence that uses machine learning to predict the winning numbers of a any lottery game.

+### Installation

+To install LotteryAi, you will need to have Python 3.x and the following libraries installed:
+- numpy
+- tensorflow
+- keras
+- art

+You can install these libraries using pip by running the following command:

+'''
+    python3 -m pip install numpy tensorflow keras art
+'''

+### Usage

+To use LotteryAi, you will need to have a data file containing past lottery results.
+This file should be in a comma-separated format, with each row representing a single draw and the numbers in ascending order, rows are in new line without comma.
+Dont use white spaces.
+Last row number must have nothing after last number.

+Once you have the data file, you can run the `LotteryAi.py` script to train the model and generate predictions.
+The script will print the generated ASCII art and the first ten rows of predicted numbers to the console.

+## Disclaimer

+The code within this repository comes with no guarantee, the use of this code is your responsibility.
+I take NO responsibility and/or liability for how you choose to use any of the source code available here.
+By using any of the files available in this repository, you understand that you are AGREEING TO USE AT YOUR OWN RISK.
+Once again, ALL files available here are for EDUCATION and/or RESEARCH purposes ONLY.
+Please keep in mind that while LotteryAi.py uses advanced machine learning techniques to predict lottery numbers, there is no guarantee that its predictions will be accurate.
+Lottery results are inherently random and unpredictable, so it is important to use LotteryAi responsibly and not rely solely on its predictions.

 ## License